iotaledger/iota-wiki/shimmer/learn/data-and-value-transfer.md

 that transferred 10 SMR to Alice?
 Together, these blocks would be called a **double-spend** because they try to transfer the same Shimmer tokens to different addresses.

-Both of Charlie's blocks could not be part of the ledger state because it would result in a negative balance for Charlie’s address: minus 10 SMR.

 Messages in the Tangle are confirmed by special blocks called **milestones**.
 Milestones are issued by a special node called Coordinator, which is operated by the Shimmer Foundation and is therefore still a centralized part of the